 Quick Circle Tour Lake Michigan

 Trying to figure out what to cut out of this trip plan is hard.
-Kind of like picking your favorite child.
-No seriously, there are so many great things to see and do around the lake.
+It is kind of like picking your favorite child.
+No, seriously, there are many great things to see and do around the lake.

-We are going to divide this into a few different focuses: civilization and getting away from it all.
+We will divide this into a few focuses: civilization and getting away from it all.

-If you like attractions, gift shops, and ice cream mixed in with your camping adventure, then we recommend you hit the following from our itinerary: Holland, Petoskey, Straights with Mackinac Island, Kitch-iti-kipi, and Peninsula State Park.
+Suppose you like attractions, gift shops, and ice cream mixed in with your camping adventure.
+In that case, we recommend you hit the following from our itinerary: Holland, Petoskey, Straits with Mackinac Island, Kitch-iti-kipi, and Peninsula State Park.

 If you like nature, views, and outdoor activities, then make sure you get to Ludington, Sleeping Bear Dunes, and Kitch-iti-kipi.
-While the area around the ferry terminal is busy, you can still get away from the crowds on Mackinac Island by biking or hiking.
+While the area around the ferry terminal is busy, you can still escape the crowds on Mackinac Island by biking or hiking.

 Ferry Across Lake Michigan